Fory-Pride/Nitro4all/README.md

 Nitro4all use discord api for changing things such like profile colors, animated profile pic, and all nitro things for free, I have added settings for screencast such like resolution, bitrate, frame.

-For installing watch my tutorial on yt channel :
+For installing and editting watch my tutorial on yt channel :